 The Penn State Inservice Workshops in Astronomy (PSIWA), inaugurated in summer 1996, consists of one or more week-long workshops for middle- and high-school science teachers and other educators.
-Each Workshop offers two credits from Penn State’s Graduate School.
 They are held at the University Park campus in State College, PA, which lies at the center of Pennsylvania.
-The Workshops are offered by Penn State’s Department of Astronomy & Astrophysics in cooperation with the Pennsylvania Space Grant Consortium.
-For other Space Grant opportunities, see www.teachscience.psu.edu.
+The Workshops are offered by Penn State’s Department of Astronomy & Astrophysics.

 The Workshops provide a multifaceted experience in modern astronomy.
 They combine lectures on astronomical topics, discussions on their presentation in the classroom, examination of multimedia curricular materials (texts, animations, simulations, software), hands-on classroom laboratory experiments with inexpensive equipment, nighttime observing and use of a planetarium, and other inquiry-based activities.
 While one central instructor will guide the Workshop, guest presentations by other faculty, research astronomers, science education faculty, and secondary school Master Teachers are also included.
 The Workshops are very intensive, requiring a full-time commitment for 5 days (and even some nights).

-If you are looking for information from previous years, that is still available at our previous location: http://www.personal.psu.edu/cxp137/psiwa/.
+If you are looking for information from the summer of 2013 and before, that is still available at our previous address: http://www.personal.psu.edu/cxp137/psiwa/.

 Current Workshop Faculty

 Senior Lecturer and Head of the Undergraduate Program for Astronomy and Astrophysics at Penn State, he also served recently as the Associate Director of Outreach in the Eberly College of Science.
-He has been the lead instructor for several workshops in past summers and will co-teach the cosmology workshop.
+He has been the lead instructor for several workshops in past summers and will co-teach both 2015 workshops.
 His teaching interests include informal science education for K-12 students.
 His research interests include the study of globular clusters, dwarf galaxies, and stellar populations.